AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

      X := new Integer'(1);
      --  X has the ownership of the cell
      Y := X;
-     --  The ownership it transferred to Y
+     --  The ownership is transferred to Y
      Y.all := Y.all + 1;
      --  Y can access and modify the data pragma Assert (X.all = 1);